qiuxintao101/cobra/docs/detail.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   Number.
 Default 1.
-This provide threshold that can apply to filter for all unspuervised analysis.
+This provide a threshold that can be applied to filter the union peak set for all downstream unsupervised analysis.

 Details
-  At least mini_num_sample should have RPKM > rpkm_threshold
+  At least ``mini_num_sample`` should have RPKM > ``rpkm_threshold``

 ``mini_num_sample``